Worry-free payment security

 To speak to a Mortgage representative, call 1-800-580-3300, select option 3, then option 2.

 Pay low closing costs with no origination fee

-Don’t let closing costs get between you and your new dream home.
-RBFCU removes some of the upfront costs by eliminating the origination fee, helping you turn your dream into reality.
+Don't let closing costs get between you and your new dream home.
+RBFCU removes some of the upfront costs on select products by eliminating the origination fee, helping you turn your dream into reality.

 Let us walk you through the mortgage loan process

 Buying a home is a big commitment and you'll want your finances to be in good condition before you start the process to ensure the best possible outcome.
 Gather your financial information, like recent tax returns, financial statements and pay stubs; your loan application will let you know what financial information is necessary.
 You should also review your credit score, take a look at your debt-to-income ratio and take other important steps to position yourself for receiving the best possible loan terms.